MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2010/element-exclusiveoptout.md

 # ExclusiveOptOut

 Do not use.
-The ExclusiveOptOut element is no longer read by the Windows Store.
+The ExclusiveOptOut element is no longer read by the Microsoft Store.

 ## Element hierarchy